relax-js/relax/README.md

 unsubscribe | function to unsubscribe: `unsubscribe()`

 #### Debugging
-Currently Relax hooks up to Redux Dev Tools out of the box, but still needs some work.
+Currently Relax hooks up to Redux Dev Tools out of the box. (still a work in progress)

-Typically with action reactors in redux you'd create a `type` which would also display in the dev tools.
+Typically with action creators in redux you'd create a `type` which would also display in the dev tools.

 This is how you pass a *type* with Relax.
 Take the action `updateValue` for example:
 ```js